Move to pay-per-use, win with flexible consumption | Deloitte US has been added to your bookmarks.

 The case for transformation to flexible consumption

 Flexible consumption-based models are not new.
-Long employed by utility and telecom companies, flexible consumption is now expanding to businesses in other industries, creating value for both customers and the companies that adopt them.
-Benefits to customers include flexibility, convenience, and affordability, while vendors that offer consumption-based products, platforms, and services can enjoy financial predictability, lower unit costs from aggregation, and enhanced customer relationships.
+Long employed by utility and telecom companies, flexible consumption has now expanded to businesses in other industries, creating value for both customers and the companies that adopt them.
+Benefits to customers include flexibility, convenience, and affordability, while vendors can enjoy financial predictability, lower unit costs from aggregation, and enhanced customer relationships.

-Companies in a variety of sectors that have brought consumption-based offerings to market have been met with considerable success.
-They have been rewarded by investors, challenging conventional valuations and placing pressure on traditional industry players that are retaining traditional business models, such as perpetual licensing and long-term contracts.
+Companies that have brought consumption-based offerings to market have been met with considerable success.
+They have been rewarded by consumers as well as investors, challenging conventional valuations and placing pressure on traditional industry players that are retaining traditional business models, such as perpetual licensing and long-term contracts.

 Adopting pay-per-use business models has become a business imperative for many organizations.
 Newer companies that launched with these models at the outset are at a considerable advantage.
 Large, complex, and more entrenched companies face a bigger challenge—both in effecting a successful transformation and in determining the optimal pacing and sequencing of the transition.